Social Media Style Guide Examples: Boost Your Brand

 Writing for Internal Audiences, Not Users

 Guidelines focused on internal approval processes rather than audience needs produce content that satisfies stakeholders but doesn't resonate with actual users.
-Effective guides keep audience perspective central to every recommendation.
+Keep audience perspective central to every recommendation.

 Failing to Update Guidelines Regularly